LostArtefacts/TRX/docs/trx/lua/reference/INPUT.md

 Use `\{input ...}` in text to draw the binding for a role.

+A few functions read the keyboard itself, for a script that needs the key rather than the action, such as one reading a passcode.
+They name a key that prints a character by the character the player's layout prints, so the key labelled 5 is `"5"` on every layout, and a key with a label rather than a character by the spelling the window system gives it in lower case: `"escape"`, `"return"`, `"left shift"`, `"f5"`, `"keypad 5"`.

 ### Properties

 - <a id="input.backend" name="input.backend"></a>**`trx.input.backend`** ([trx.input.Backend](#input.Backend)).
 The current input source. *(read-only)*